Sexual abuse scandal in the Roman Catholic Archdiocese of Boston: James Talbot

-Jesuit priest James Talbot, who taught and coached at Boston College High School, was among those charged.
+Reverend James Talbot, who taught and coached at Boston College High School, was among those charged.
 He had been removed from ministry in 1998 after allegations surfaced that he had molested a student at Cheverus High School in Portland, Maine.
-In 2005, Talbot pleaded guilty to rape, assault with intent to rape, and three counts of assault and battery, related to two students he sexually abused during his time at Boston College High School and was handed a 5-7 year prison sentence.
+In 2005, Talbot pleaded guilty to rape, assault with intent to rape, and three counts of assault and battery, related to two students he sexually abused during his time at Boston College High School and was handed a five- to seven-year prison sentence.
 He was released in 2011.
 On September 24, 2018, Talbot pled guilty to the sex abuse charges in Maine and immediately began serving a three-year prison sentence.

-Robert A. Ward affair
+Reverend Robert A. Ward

-In February 2002, Rev. Robert A. Ward was accused of molesting an altar boy in Boston in 1970.
-Records show that the archdiocese knew at least as early as 1995 that the pastor used cocaine and had been treated for drug abuse.
-The records also show that in 1999 Ward admitted to downloading of child pornography from the internet, a discovery made when a technician repaired Ward's computer and noticed the sexually explicit material.
-Ward was suspended by the Archdiocese of Boston in February 2002 and dismissed by the Vatican in 2005.